Tevin-Muchiri/iot-micropython-lab/README.md

 The ESP32 failed to enter download mode (boot mode 0x13 detected instead of expected mode).

-**Resolution:** Pressed and held the BOOT button on the ESP32 while connecting, then released after connection established.
+**Resolution:** Pressed and held the BOOT button on the ESP32 while connecting, then released after the connection was established.

 ---